brianaus98/LGTOW.github.io/README.md

 ## Welcome to the MedReminder Home Page

-Please check out our Youtube video on how to our app.
+Please check out our Youtube video on how to use the app.
 We promise it is user friendly!
 [![](https://img.youtube.com/vi/Bkevtr9tngk/0.jpg)](https://www.youtube.com/watch?v=Bkevtr9tngk)